-For contracts with contract boundary of one year or less are automatically eligible for the PAA and those which pass the PAA eligibility test, the risk adjustment valuation may therefore only be required for liability for incurred claims as the Company would expect the time between providing each part of the services and the related premium due date will be no more than a year.
+For contracts with contract boundary of one year or less are automatically eligible for the PAA and those which pass the PAA eligibility test, the risk adjustment valuation may therefore only be required for liability for incurred claims as the Company would

+Notes to the financial statements For the financial year ended 31 December 2024 expect the time between providing each part of the services and the related premium due date will be no more than a year.
 Accordingly, for the risk adjustment calculation permitted under SFRS(I) 17, the Company applies a provision of risk margin for adverse deviation ("PAD") to determine the risk adjustment for non-financial risk.
 The PAD allows for the possibility that reinsured claims may be higher than expected and ensures the sufficiency of reserves at 75% confidence level.